Trying to write Korean names in English seems simple—until you look closer

 8 → The final word isn’t capitalized.

-If it were up to me, I’d suggest hyphenating all two-syllable given names (Gil-dong) for consistency.
+What’s my preference?
+I’d suggest hyphenating all two-syllable given names (Gil-dong) for consistency.
 Though not ideal, when using initials (Hong G. D.), writing the first name with a hyphen makes more sense.
-Writing names as three capitalized words can make it difficult to determine which syllable is the family name.
+Capitalizing all three words in a name can make it difficult to determine the surname.
 This can happen if people choose to change the order of the family and given names.
 With the name Yoon Hee Jeong, is Yoon the family name?
 Or is it Jeong?
 Writing it as Yoon Hee-jeong or Jeong Yoon-hee would clear that up.

 This brings up another tip I often give Koreans.
 If you don’t want to risk confusing people about which part of your name is your family name, use a comma.
 It’s perfectly acceptable to write your name as Hong, Gil-dong.
-This preserves the natural order of Korean names and removes any confusion about how people can refer to you.
+This preserves the natural order of Korean names.
+It also removes any confusion about how people can refer to you.

 Until the Korean government adopts new rules/standards, it’s up to you.
-But pick a format, use the same Romanization to represent the same characters, and most importantly—be consistent.
-Choose one way to write your name in English and use it.
+But pick a format and use the same Romanization to represent the same characters.
+But most importantly—be consistent.
+Choose one way to write your Korean name in English and use it.
 Always.
 No exceptions.
-Unless you’re competing in the Olympics.
+Unless you’re competing in the Olympics. 😉

 Leave a Reply